Vegan Sesame-Cashew Soba Noodle Salad

 To make the Spicy Ginger Sesame Cream, place all of the ingredients in a high-speed blender and blend until smooth and creamy.
 Alternatively, add all of the ingredients except for the water in a medium bowl and whisk until well incorporated; add the water gradually, whisking to thin.

 To assemble the salad, toss the cooked noodles with the Spicy Ginger Sesame Cream.
-Add the cooked tempeh, along with the carrot ribbons, radish slices, cilantro, scallions, and sesame seeds.
+Add the cooked tempeh, along with the edamame, carrot ribbons, radish slices, cilantro, scallions, and sesame seeds.